 Working on a project that benefits the Brightmoor community?
 Submit your B SOUP proposal here.

 Submit to B SOUP for a chance to win money, resources and ideas to help you carry out your project.
-Proposals are due by Monday, January 20 by 4:00 PM.
-The B SOUP board meets to discuss and select the top four proposals, which will be presented at the January 27th dinner.
+Proposals are due by Monday, October 5 by 11:59p.
+The B SOUP board meets to discuss and select the top four proposals, which will be presented at the dinner.